GerritCodeReview/gerrit/Documentation/dev-readme.txt

 To debug the Gerrit server of this test site:

 .
 Open a debug port (such as port 5005).
-.
-Insert the following code immediately after `-jar` of the previous command.
+To do so, insert the following code immediately after `-jar` in the previous command.
 To learn how to attach IntelliJ, see
 <<dev-intellij#remote-debug,Debugging a remote Gerrit server>>.

 ----